-Fonyód castle at the Lake Balaton could be reached only through a thin ground road because it was entirely surrounded by the lake itself.
+Fonyód castle at Lake Balaton but in the past, it could be reached only through a thin ground road because it had been entirely surrounded by the lake itself.

 There had been countless clashes and fights: for example, Bey Natuf of Koppány launched a night attack against Fonyód Castle on 22 September 1555.
 There were only 25 defenders in the fort because the rest of the guards had gone out raiding.
 A bloody fight got developed but the defenders were able to beat the Turks back.
 However, this failure hasn’t discouraged the Bey of Koppány at all.

 Soon, he returned and made a second attempt but it was unsuccessful again.

 Both Hungarians and Turks have tried to surprise each other and it was not rare that their renowned warriors challenged each other to duels as well.